orionnelson/DlicenceZxingParse/README.txt

 pip install -r requirements.txt

-**Configure Zxing Barcode Reader and Add it to Path For Parsing the files.
+**Configure Zxing Barcode Reader and Add it to Path For Parsing the files and Place it inside of the zxing-master location